-Carp can also feed on other fish species’ eggs, but never in an active way.
-They won’t seek out fish eggs and feast on the thousands and thousands of eggs that other female fish have laid on the bottom or onto underwater vegetation.
+Carp can also feed on other fish species’ eggs.
+Carp can seek out fish eggs and feast on the thousands and thousands of eggs that other female fish have laid on the bottom or onto underwater vegetation.

 Much like a vacuum cleaner, a carp will suck in everything in its path when it’s hungry, and so fish eggs that lie scattered all over the bottom or that are attached to underwater plants will get sucked in, especially due to the fact they are are so tiny and do not weigh much at all.

 Again, this is not the norm, but it isn’t a super rare occasion either.
 As fish eggs are such rich protein sources and very easily ingested, they can be considered a suitable food source for carp!

 What Fishing Baits Do Carp Prefer?